MarkKoval/riy-system/README.md

-# AS "Swarm" - Quadcopter swarm control system
+# Automatic System (AS) "Swarm" - Quadcopter swarm control system

-**AS “Swarm” is a decentralized platform for 3D flight mission planning and synchronized control of groups of unmanned aerial vehicles (UAVs).
+Automatic System (AS) “Swarm” is a decentralized platform for 3D flight mission planning and synchronized control of groups of unmanned aerial vehicles (UAVs).

 ## 🔧 Main features